 Historical mining activities are an important consideration when developing pH TMDLs.
-The study area contains numerous mining activities, but information on past activities is difficult to obtain because many operations did not keep thorough records.
+The study area contains numerous mining activities, but information from most operations is not available because they were not required to keep thorough records of past activities.
 MDE provided information on mine drainage sources such as portals, sediment ponds, and pits (Figure 2-7).
 This information was plotted, and each location was assigned to its corresponding subwatershed in the model area.
 In all, 313 mine sources were included as model inputs.
 Few of the locations had concentration or flow data associated with them.
 In addition, Figure 2-7 shows areas of historical mining activities.